Answering Your Season 6 Questions

 So holding that space for Sabrina and Michelle felt really poignant.

-And on a similar vein during the second trip to Georgia, we kind of brought Sabrina up to speed of everything that we had found out through our investigation and throughout working on this case.
+And on a similar vein during the second trip to Georgia, we. uh kind of brought sabrina up to speed of everything that we had found out through our investigation and throughout working on this case.

 And, you know, Michelle has been, you know, we keep her in the loop of everything as we gather information as well.

-So I think she was a little bit more informed, but I just, I could see a moment of relief, I think, for Sabrina to know, especially when you connected with her as someone who is a sibling of a perpetrator, about how you can constantly have that shoulda, woulda, coulda dialogue going on in your head, but it ultimately was not her fault.
+So I think she was a little bit more informed, but I just, I could see a moment of relief, I think, for Sabrina to know, especially when you connected with her as someone who is a sibling of a of a perpetrator about how you can constantly have that shoulda, woulda, coulda dialogue going on in your head, but it ultimately was not her fault.

 Yeah, those are two moments that definitely stuck with me.